 Lisa Blas is a visual artist of Guamanian / Italian-American descent working in painting, collage, photography and installation.
 Based in New York, she draws from art history, nature, and current events to reflect on specific cultural and political legacies, past and present.
 She has taught across disciplines in Fine Art and Art History at the undergraduate and graduate level, with a special focus on the museum and historical archives.
 Blas has exhibited nationally and internationally, while living and working in Los Angeles, Washington, DC, Lille, France and Brussels, Belgium during the years of 2001 - 2012.

 At present, the majority of my production is in collage beginning at a scale of 8.3 x 11.7 inches and expanding out to wall-size images.
 In 2010, I began collecting postcard stock from art institutions and paint swatches from hardware stores, as a means to build a palette with found material.
 I searched for areas of processed color, without image or text, to cut and re-use and have come to define this material as "color refuse".
-Initially, I used only color refuse in the collages and later began to incorporate large sheets of watercolor paper that I paint in varying tonalities and subtle gradations of pigment, so as to have more control over the color and size of my material.
+I later began to incorporate large sheets of watercolor paper that I paint in varying tonalities and subtle gradations of pigment, so as to have more control over the color and size of my material.
 The process of cutting the material into fragments and its subsequent (re)composition into images is emblematic of my research endeavors.
+The leftover cuttings are then re-purposed into still lives that I photograph in my studio and produce as digital C-prints.
 My supports are A4 music paper, Opalux vellum and Arches paper.
 The music paper, in particular, provides a structural system (via the score lines) that I work with and against to construct images or notations in sequence.
 Out of this process, abstractions and text works emerge that carry the residue of their referent.

 RECENT SOLO EXHIBITIONS:

 LISA BLAS / Monday's image, at Emily Harvey Foundation, New York, NY.